donnemartin/donnemartin.github.io/_posts/2014-12-09-exploring-r-with-swirl.md

 Coming from a Python data analysis background with SciPy, I have always been curious about R.

-I decided to check out R and found a great R package [swirl](http://swirlstats.com/).
+I decided to check out R and found a handy R package [swirl](http://swirlstats.com/).
 Swirl "teaches you R programming and data science interactively, at your own pace, and right in the R console".

 ## Installing swirl (from CRAN)

 The easiest way to install and run swirl is by typing the following from the R console:

-{% highlight R %}
+{% highlight r %}
 install.packages("swirl")
 library(swirl)
 swirl()